IgneButene/XTouch-FLStudio/README.md

 * Zoom - when holding the central zoom button and using arrows, vertical and horizontal zoom activates on the playlist
 ---
 * Option + Select links current Channel to selected Mixer Track
+* Alt + Select pins the Mixer Track to its position

 * Selecting mixer track when touching faders
 * Mixer track numbers on the screens